 - Using a rolling pin, roll out on a clean countertop – you can flour the countertop if your dough seems sticky, but it shouldn’t necessary.
 Cut desired shapes using cookie cutters (or your own stencil or freehand if that’s how you roll).
 Be sure to use a chopstick or straw to add a hole wide enough to string ribbon or twine through for hanging.

-- Place on cookie sheet lined with foil or parchment (but not greased) and bake for two hours, flipping ornaments over halfway through.
+- Place on cookie sheet lined with parchment (but not greased) and bake for two hours, flipping ornaments over halfway through.

 - Allow to cool.
 At this point, you can further personalize your ornaments with paint, or string them for use as ornaments, garland, or even gift wrap decoration!